Welcome to LTO Network developer documentation!

 In our mining tutorials, we cover the basics about running your own LTO node, chances of generating blocks, the process of becoming an LTO network community node, and distributing block rewards to your node's stakers.

 Anchoring on a blockchain is a simple and cheap way to notarize documents or timestamp data.
 By adding a hash on the blockchain, data becomes tamper-proof.

 Integrating anchoring is relatively simple and should take between a couple of hours and a few days depending on the complexity of your application.

 A Live Contract is an agreement between organizations that contains both on-chain and off-chain instructions.
 Live Contracts enable cross-organizational workflows without the need for a central system or trusted party.

-Start with the tutorial, which takes you through be basic concepts and as you get familiar with writing and testing workflow scenarios.
+Start with the tutorial, which takes you through the basic concepts and as you get familiar with writing and testing workflow scenarios.